Owaiskhan9654/owaiskhan9654/README.md

   <br>
  - A skilled Data Scientist </h3>

- - I’m currently working as a Data scientist at Thoucentric!
+ - I’m currently working as a Data scientist at ThouCentric!

  - I’m looking to collaborate with other content creators